Voynich Manuscript — Shiny Side Out

 Zoomorphic margin figures

 Small carefully drawn animals at plant bases (f.30, f.50, f.70).
-May denote Galenic planet or humour associations — the fox on f.70 possibly linking the plant to a specific astrological sign.
+May denote Galenic planet or humour associations — the fox on f.70 possibly linking the plant to Mars/Mercury.

 Blue-black berry clusters